slavaaaaaaaaaa/devops-homework/iac.md

 ## Description

-Define or import the following infrastructure in Terraform, Deployment Manager or similar tool:
+Define or import the following infrastructure in Terraform or similar tool based on your preference:

 1. Project
 1. Enabling project APIs such as Compute, Network, DNS